srahooa/terminal_app/README.md

 From the opening screen users will choose between learning about the Oregon Trail and embarking on the trail.
 If the select learning about the trail, they will be presented with text that describes what they are to encounter.
 Once they choose “Travel the Trail” they will select their names, occupations, and date they start their journey.
 The occupation does not currently affect the outcome, however in future versions this could affect a players ability to purchase supplies.

-Throughout the game, the date, weather, and health score (Very Poor, Poor, Fair, Good, Very good) will be tracked.
+Throughout the game, the user will progress along the Oregon Trail, much as pioneers in the United States did in the 1840s.
 A user will be able to travel 12 miles (19.3 km) in a day.
-The game automatically travels the trail, though may randomly present challenge such as broken equipment which will cause a player to be delayed by a few days.
-When a player reaches a landmark, usually a fort or a river, they will be presented with option on how to proceed.
+The game automatically travel the trail, stopping at landmarks along the way.
+When a player reaches a landmark; a fort, landmark, or a river, they will be presented with option on how to proceed.
+Not all options are created equal.
+You could die.

 ## Prototype features

-welcome screen
+-welcome screen
--user names character
+-User names character
--user inputs to decide course of action
+-User inputs decide course of action
+-User can quit at any time
+-User encounters landmarks on the trail
--random generator that outputs obstacles- ie. health challenges, equipment breakage, severe weather -user can quit at any time.
+-Random generator that outputs obstacles- ie. health challenges, equipment breakage, severe weather

 -   ascii messages
 -   randomize
 -   colorize
+-   test/unit

-## Growth.
+## Growth

-stripped down version of Oregon Trail
+The current version is a stripped down version of the Oregon Trail game.

 Future editions can add features such as player budget, a store to buy supplies, hunting to supplement food rations, speed and ration scales, and additional trails to travel.
 The original game suggests a traveling party of three additional players.
 This too could be added to a later version.

--tracking of the date and distance of travel
+Tracking of the number of days on the trail was initially part of the project scope, but due to limited technical abilities, it has not been included in this version.

 ## Code Structure